Slothologist/KnowledgeBase/README.md

   * Will return the Room in which the Location lies, in which again the RCObject with the 'name' attribute 'cup' is located.
 * in which location alex
-  * Will return the Location in which the 'lastKnownPosition' of the Person with the name 'alex' is located.
+  * Will return the Location in which the 'position' of the Person with the name 'alex' is located.
 Note that this may return just a String with a error message, if alex is not known to be in any Location.
 * in which room point *<Point2D_xml>*